vFredo/dotfiles/README.md

 # System configurations

-This configuration are set for Linux operating systems, this is really intendent for my own use.
+This configuration are set for Linux operating systems, this is really intended for my own use.
 There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files (the setup don't install all dependencies need it).

 ## Features
 * i3 gaps config.
-    * bettterlockscreen config file (alternative for i3lock).
+    * Bettterlockscreen config file (alternative for i3lock).
 * Ranger configurations (terminal file manager).
 * Polybar configurations.
 * Zathura (PDF reader) config.